Husky-69/Shallom-phase-1-project/README.md

 5. Injury.Severity: Outcome severity (e.g., Fatal, Serious, cleaned of parentheses).
 6. Total.Fatal.Injuries, Total.Serious.Injuries, etc.: Numeric injury counts (nulls filled with 0).

+## Data cleaning
+** Step 1:
+Checking for null values.
+** Step 2:
+Converting the continous data into integers and changing the null values to no.0.
+** Step 3:
+Check for duplicates in the code.
+** Step 4:
+Dropping the rows containing null values only in the Event.Date column.
+** Step 5:
+Changing the Event.Date to a datetime object.
+** Step 6:
+Filling the categorical data with the value 'Unknown'.
+** Step 7:
+Dropping all the columns with null values and remaining with the filtered columns needed for visualization.
+** Step 8:
+Saving the cleaned dataset in a new document and retaining the old document as a copy.